KamilKoperek/dhcp-server/README.md

 # dhcp-server
-*This project is not ended, and not everything works as it should.*
+*This project is not finished, and not everything works as it should.*

 Simple DHCPv4 server written in C++.
 All setting are stored in one configuration file with pairs `param=value`.